Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Conjunction Dynamics

 in which $d^*_{CA} = \sqrt{{\bvec{\Delta r}^*_{CA}}^T ({C^*_{CA}})^{-1}\bvec{\Delta {r}}^*_{CA}}$ is the Mahalanobis distance.
 Additionally, the maximum collision probability can be obtained by optimally scaling the combined covariance (\cite{Alfriend1999}) resulting in

 These approximations allow us to use the squared Mahalanobis distance to set constraints on an approximate value of the collision probability through Eq. \eqref{eq:approxPC}, the maximum collision probability through Eq. \eqref{eq:maxPc}, or the miss distance (by setting $C^*_{CA} = \mathcal{I}$, the identity matrix).
-Moreover, for constant covariance matrix, the contour lines of the squared Mahalanobis distance describe ellipses on the b-plane, a type of constraint that can be dealt with efficiently by successive convexifications, as it will be shown later.
+Moreover, for a constant covariance matrix, the contour lines of the squared Mahalanobis distance describe ellipses on the b-plane, a type of constraint that can be dealt with efficiently by successive convexifications, as is shown later.